ajmeyghani/neo-book/manuscript/chapter1-install.md

 # Installing Neo4j on a Mac

-In this section we will explain how to install and setup Neo4j on a Mac.
-If you are running a different OS, you can find a link to the documentation the explains how to install Neo4j on different platforms.
+In this section we will learn how to install and setup Neo4j on a Mac.
+If you are running a different OS, you can find a link to the documentation that explains how to install Neo4j on different platforms.

 Before installing Neo4j, you need to make sure to have Java and Homebrew installed.
 You can follow this [link](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to download and install Java.
-And if you don't have [Homebrew](http://brew.sh/) installed, you can go to the Homebrew site and copy paste the installation code in the terminal:
+And if you don't have [Homebrew](http://brew.sh/) installed, you can go to the Homebrew site and copy paste the installation script in the terminal:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"